 Individual Fees charged or declared by Designated Countries - This will replace both the complementary and supplementary fees for the designated countries.

-While the MyIPO Handling Fees could be paid directly to MyIPO at the time of filing.
-The WIPO’s Fees could be paid by international fund transfer to WIPO’s bank account or through direct debit from the applicant’s WIPO current account.
+While the MyIPO Handling Fees could be paid directly to MyIPO at the time of filing, the WIPO fees could be paid by international fund transfer to WIPO’s bank account or through direct debit from the applicant’s WIPO current account.